Suleman70/XML-Generator/README.md

 # XML-Generator
-Java GUI that can be used to genereate XML files for testing
+Java GUI that can be used to genereate XML files for testing.
+Built Using JDK 11

-Prerequisites:
-  - Requires JDatePicker From juanheyns